 Click injection is a sophisticated form of click-spamming.
-By publishing (or having access to it, such as via a monetization SDK) an Android app which listens to “install broadcasts”, fraudsters can detect when other apps are downloaded on a device and trigger clicks before an install completes.
-The fraudster then receives the credit for installs as a consequence.
+By publishing (or having access to) an Android app which listens to “install broadcasts,” fraudsters detect when other apps are downloaded and trigger clicks before an install completes.
+The fraudster then receives credit for installs as a consequence.

 Install broadcasts are signals sent from a newly installed app (or an app which changes status in some way, such as when it is uninstalled) on Android devices.
-This feature is handy for creating a tight connection between different apps, by allowing apps to e.g. streamline login with a deep link to a recently installed password manager, or give users more direct options to transfer into a specific web browser.
+This feature is useful for creating a tight connection between different apps, allowing apps to streamline login with a deep link to a recently installed password manager or give users more direct options to transfer into a specific web browser.

 Craving monthly app insights?
 Subscribe to our newsletter.